-Niagara Association of REALTORS® (NAR) MLS® home sales continue to slide in May
+Niagara Association of REALTORS® (NAR) MLS® home sales running at subdued levels to begin 2026

-The number of homes sold through the MLS® System of the Niagara Association of REALTORS® (NAR) totaled 637 units in May 2025.
-This was a substantial decline of 13.5% from May 2024.
+The number of homes sold through the MLS® System of the Niagara Association of REALTORS® (NAR) totaled 335 units in January 2026.
+This was down modestly by 1.2% (four sales) from January 2025.

-The benchmark price for single-family homes was $656,400, a modest decline of 1.9% on a year-over-year basis in May.
-By comparison, the benchmark price for townhouse/row units was $568,800, down sharply by 10.1% compared to a year earlier, while the benchmark apartment price was $405,200, a decrease of 8.7% from year-ago levels.
+The benchmark price for single-family homes was $599,900, a decline of 8.1% on a year-over-year basis in January.
+By comparison, the benchmark price for townhouse/row units was $511,100, down sharply by 12% compared to a year earlier, while the benchmark apartment price was $371,100, a decrease of 7.8% from year-ago levels.

-New listings were 3.1% below the five-year average and 16.9% above the 10-year average for the month of May.
+New listings were 2.6% above the five-year average and 17.5% above the 10-year average for the month of January.

-Active residential listings numbered 3,808 units on the market at the end of May, a modest gain of 3.3% from the end of May 2024.
-Active listings haven’t been this high in the month of May in more than a decade.
+Active residential listings numbered 2,404 units on the market at the end of January, a minor decrease of 3.7% from the end of January 2025.

-Months of inventory numbered 6 at the end of May 2025, up from the 5 months recorded at the end of May 2024 and above the long-run average of 3.1 months for this time of year.
+Months of inventory numbered 7.2 at the end of January 2026, down from the 7.4 months recorded at the end of January 2025 and above the long-run average of 4.1 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.

 BOARD & ASSOCIATION INFORMATION